Andrea Arrigoni (serial killer)

-Andrea Arrigoni (1969 – May 25, 2005) was an Italian serial killer and former private investigator who killed at least two prostitutes and two carabinieri in two separate incidents from 2004 to 2005.
-He was killed shortly after engaging in a firefight with police, and was posthumously linked to his first known murder.
+Andrea Arrigoni (1969 – 21 February 2005) was an Italian serial killer and former private investigator who killed at least two prostitutes and two police officers in two separate incidents from 2004 to 2005.
+He was killed in a firefight with police, and was posthumously linked to his first known murder.

 Early life and career

 Andrea Arrigoni was born in 1969 in Bergamo, the younger of two sons born to marching band director Alberto and volunteer nurse Mariuccia Arrigoni.
 His family was well-regarded in his hometown due to the fact that both of his parents engaged in volunteer work, and raised their children seemingly without any issues.
 Whilst growing up, Arrigoni was described as a fun-loving prankster who got along with everyone.

 After graduating from a private boarding school in Verona in the early 1990s, Arrigoni enlisted in the Paratroopers Brigade "Folgore" and was soon afterwards stationed in Somalia.
-After returning home in 1994, he adopted a more serious demeanor and was soon hired as a bodyguard for politician Umberto Bossi.
-He worked in this profession until 1996, when Bossi dismissed him and the remainder of his bodyguards in favor of a single bodyguard he personally trusted, an action which greatly disappointed Arrigoni.
+After returning home in 1994, he adopted a more serious demeanour and was soon hired as a bodyguard for politician Umberto Bossi.
+He worked in this profession until 1996, when Bossi dismissed him and the remainder of his bodyguards in favour of a single bodyguard he personally trusted, an action which greatly disappointed Arrigoni.

 After this, he got a license as a private investigator and opened his own business in Osio Sotto.
-Due to his use of video cameras and bugs, Arrigoni became highly respected in his field and was often invited on conferences involving fellow private investigators.
+Due to his use of video cameras and bugs, Arrigoni became highly respected in his field and was often invited to conferences involving fellow private investigators.
 Supposedly, he was occasionally tasked with doing industrial counterespionage and similar work by public bodies.

 Murders

-On November 16, 2004, 26-year-old Albanian prostitute Fatmira Giegji was reported missing from Bergamo.
+On 16 November 2004, 26-year-old Albanian prostitute Fatmira Giegji was reported missing from Bergamo.
 Three days later, her body was found in a canal in Osio Sopra - she had been decapitated and her hands amputated, but this seemed to have been done post-mortem, as the head had a single gunshot wound.
 Coroners determined that the killer had used a Beretta pistol with 6.35 mm rounds.
 She was identified via her piercings and a tattoo on her body, but her killer remained elusive for the time being.